-Healthy Baked Chicken Tenders are the perfect 30-minute weeknight meal.
+Healthy Baked Chicken Tenders (no breading) are the perfect 30-minute weeknight meal.
 Juicy chicken coated in gluten-free, garlic parmesan breading and oven-baked until crispy and golden brown.

 We can't get enough of this Healthy Baked Chicken Tenders recipe.
 We usually double the batch because everyone wants seconds, and there is never enough.

 We also love that these Oven Baked Chicken Tenders cook in about 20 minutes, so dinner is on the table in roughly 30 minutes.
 If you have leftovers, use our step-by-step guide to reheating chicken tenders.

-Traditionally, the tenders are dredged in flour, then dipped in an egg mixture, then coated in breadcrumbs.
+Traditionally, the tenders are dredged in flour, dipped in an egg mixture, then coated in breadcrumbs.

 Not here!
 There are no flour or bread crumbs for this healthier version, but you still end up with crispy yet tender chicken pieces.
 And it's low carb.